New arrival makes splash: Orphaned river otter finds home at Dubuque museum

 The new otter joins a female river otter, Mama, who has called the museum home since 2004.
 However, they might not share an exhibit.

-The current exhibit space for the young otter also provides space for the careful introduction of the animal into the river museum’s collection.
+The current exhibit for the young otter provides space for the careful introduction of the animal into the river museum’s collection.

 “Any animal coming into our collection goes through a mandatory isolation period or quarantine,” Urban said.
 “This one is a little unique because we will be able to do some of that quarantine process in view of the public.
 There will be some opportunity to see this, what would normally be done behind the scenes.”